Je danse le Mia: Music, lyrics, and music video

-The music video, produced by Michel Gondry, shows the lead singer in various situations, most notably dancing in a nightclub.
-Throughout the video, after an image is shown, the camera then makes several successive zooms ins or zoom outs.
+The music video, directed by Michel Gondry and produced by Midi Minuit, shows the lead singer in various situations, most notably dancing in a nightclub.
+Throughout the video, after an image is shown, the camera then makes several successive zoom ins or zoom outs.
 Many other band members and extras also appear in the video.

-Chart performances
+Chart performance

 In France, "Je danse le Mia" spent 32 weeks on the chart in 1994.
 It debuted at #44, but climbed quickly on the chart, reaching number-one only three weeks later.
 It stayed at the top for eight non-consecutive weeks, alternating with Bruce Springsteen's "Streets of Philadelphia".
 The single managed to remain in the top ten for 22 weeks.
 Certified Gold disc by the SNEP, it featured at #2 on the End of the Year Chart, behind "7 Seconds", by Youssou N'Dour and Neneh Cherry.
 It re-charted for one week in 2001, then for two weeks in 2004, but stayed at the bottom of the top 100.

 The song was covered by Les Enfoirés on their album 2011: Dans l'œil des Enfoirés, and included in the medley "À la porte du Night Club".
 The song has been performed by Grégoire & Thomas Dutronc.